-The net proceeds to the Company from the Offering are estimated to be \$52.0 million (\$63.6 million if the Underwriters' over-allotment option is exercised in full), based on an assumed offering price of \$13.875.
+The net proceeds to the Company from the Offering are estimated to be \$48.3 million (\$59.0 million if the Underwriters' over-allotment option is exercised in full), based on an assumed offering price of \$12.875.
 The Company will not receive any of the proceeds from the sale of shares of Common Stock by the Selling Stockholders.
 See "Principal and Selling Stockholders."
 The Company intends to use all of the net proceeds to reduce outstanding indebtedness under the Bank Credit Facility.
-At October 24, 1996, approximately \$146.0 million in total borrowings was outstanding under the Bank Credit Facility at an average interest rate of 7.5% per annum.
-Outstanding borrowings under the Bank Credit Facility will be used to fund the Black Stone Acquisition and refinance existing indebtedness.
+At October 29, 1996, approximately \$146.0 million in total borrowings was outstanding under the Bank Credit Facility at an average interest rate of 7.5% per annum.
+Outstanding borrowings under the Bank Credit Facility were used to fund the Black Stone Acquisition and refinance existing indebtedness.
 Available borrowing capacity under the Bank Credit Facility will be used to fund future capital expenditures related to the Company's acquisition, development, exploitation and exploration activities, and for general corporate purposes.
 The Company currently has no agreements or understandings in place with respect to any material acquisition.